csharp-language-ext

 • A concurrency system based on agents and channels.

 This library is not small.
-On the contrary, it is a huge library, which provides a large number of tools that represent a significant change in the way C# is used.
+Quite the opposite, it’s a huge library that provides a vast amount of tools that represent a significant change in how C# is used.

-However, it is not necessary to use all the tools all the time.
-LanguageExt is presented as a collection of utilities that are beneficial to use on some occasions.
+However, logically, you don’t need to use all the tools all the time.
+LanguageExt presents itself as a collection of utilities that are beneficial to use on certain occasions.

-On the other hand, many of the features offered by LanguageExt have been gradually incorporated into .NET versions, which continue their own evolution towards more functional paradigms.
+On the other hand, many of the features offered by LanguageExt have been progressively incorporated into .NET versions, which follows its own evolution towards more functional paradigms.

-Personally, I also see this library as a “testing ground” for new possibilities and trends in software development, as well as providing certain practical utilities that do have an immediate use.
+Personally, I also see this library as a “testing ground” for new possibilities and trends in software development, in addition to providing certain practical utilities that do have immediate use.

 How to use Language-ext